 In a nutshell, native content refers to bespoke content led advertising that is designed specifically to appeal to a brand’s target audience.

 Now, you might be thinking, ‘How does a native advertisement differ from an advertorial?’
-Well, in order to be considered a native article, the content should align with the publication’s editorial style and tone.
+Well, in order to be considered a native article, the content must be integrated within a selected newspaper or website.

 Why is it so effective?

 This non-disruptive form of advertising makes users much more receptive to the ad’s message.
-According to research, 77pc of users do not interpret native ads as advertising.
-As a result, native ads collect 53pc more views when compared to traditional advertising.
+According to research, native ads collect 53pc more views when compared to traditional advertising.